 I arrived with no papers and no plans beyond taking a month-long teaching course.
 But I hoped that I'd stick around much longer than that.

-I share Zerah and Nikolas cards everywhere I go
+I shared Zerah and Nikolas cards.

-and sometimes leave my books in parks and gardens.
+Sometimes I left my books in parks and gardens.

-Thank you for reading my work!
 I hope our paths cross again soon and I can share more stories with you!